 9. Did you see yourself becoming the best student a few years back and why?

 I would say the answer to the previous question also applies to this one – how I did become the best student.
 But in addition to that, I had great friends that believed in me.
 My success was more or less shared with them, it became ‘our’ success.
 We combined and jointly deployed resources to tackle our academic challenges.

 I would also say I lived an uncluttered life, I cannot handle that.
 Not living among students from the start of my studies went a long way in helping me gain stability and traction.

 Ultimately, I would say I succeeded because God blessed me with specific leadings and guidance.
 There were things I cannot even explain, things with obscure origins that God helped me master, adapt and apply to get better results.

 10. How did you achieve your goals of becoming the best student?

 I would not really say I saw myself as the best student in my department which had a lot of talented people when I started out but I did believe it was possible.
 As I said, I feel the inherent necessity to be the best.
 I simply gunned for 5.00 GPA every semester.
 I figured if I hit that target as often as possible and stayed on track, I don’t really have to worry about being ahead of another fellow.

-11. Was there any time you failed or any time you were not happy with your grades?
+11. Was there any time you felt unhappy with your grades?
 Can you tell us about the experience?